 Young children only need basic information to satisfy their curiosity.
 Other questions can be answered based on your family’s religious views regarding the soul and the afterlife.
 There are many books that can help you answer these questions.
-In addition, it’s perfectly honest to tell a child that you’re not sure you know the answer.
+In addition, it’s perfectly OK to tell a child that you’re not sure you know the answer.
 Most importantly children need to know that they can share what’s on their mind and that feeling grief is a normal part of losing a pet.

 Children & Pet Memorials

 Just as memorials can help adults through a difficult loss, children can benefit from activities that commemorate their pet’s life.
 Here are some ideas that can help children cope with pet loss and learn healthy responses to loss throughout life.
 Invite kids to:

 - Draw pictures of their pet and share the story behind the images.
 They may want to hang their pictures in their room, which can help ease grief.

 - Create a memory box of the pet’s items, such as a dog tag or a favorite toy.

 - Write stories that recall humorous and favorite memories.

 - Read a book about pet loss.
 There are many books on children and pet loss.
 Visit your library or bookstore to explore.
 You’ll find some relevant books in “/store/store_books”>our bookstore.

 - Choose where to store an urn of the animal’s remains.